|

 Copyright ©, Haiku Laboratories April 2004

-A new method for studying polymer network formation
+method for studying polymer network formation has been devised.

-reactions are carried out in a recording viscometer, which provides
+Crosslinking reactions are carried out in a recording viscometer, which

-accurate determination of incipient gel points and also serves as a
+provides accurate determination of incipient gel points and also serves as

 |